-- Underground pumping system pumps untreated mine effluent to the water treatment facility; - 710 Pump House pumps water from the TIA to the 720 pump house; - 720 Pump House combines treated underground and TIA effluent for discharge of compliant effluent to Roberts Bay; - 730 Pump House acts as a booster pump for final discharge into Roberts Bay via the effluent diffuser pipeline; and - 740 Pump house mine water treatment facility.
+- Underground pumping system pumps untreated mine effluent to the water treatment facility; - 710 Pump House pumps water from the TIA to the 720 pump house; - 720 Pump House combines treated mine water and TIA effluent for discharge of compliant effluent to Roberts Bay; - 730 Pump House acts as a booster pump for final discharge into Roberts Bay via the effluent diffuser pipeline; and - 740 Pump house mine/saline water treatment facility.

-Routine inspections and maintenance of each sub-system will be conducted by on-site Care and Maintenance staff.
+Routine inspections and maintenance of each sub-system will be conducted by on-site Care & Maintenance staff.

-During Care and Maintenance underground mine water will be pumped to the surface and sent to the TIA at Doris.
-The mine water will be segregated within the TIA.
-Compliant TIA water, will be discharged to Roberts Bay, via the RBDS Pumphouse located at the TIA.
+During Care & Maintenance underground mine water will be pumped to the surface and sent to the saline section of the TIA at Doris.
+Mine water (saline water) is stored between the interim dike and the South Dam of the TIA; non-saline (contact water) is stored between the interim dike and North Dam.
+Compliant TIA water, in excess of operational needs, is discharged to Roberts Bay, via the RBDS Pumphouse, and through the water treatment plant, as required, located at the TIA.
+Based on inflow volumes, the TIA effluent and mine water may be co-disposed in Roberts Bay in compliance with the effluent quality limits outlined in License 2AM-DOH1335, Part I, Item 14, and the MDMER limits.
 Mine water treatment and ocean discharge processes will continue to maintain safe and acceptable water storage levels in both locations.

-The Sedimentation Pond, Pollution Control Pond, CWP and groundwater interceptor sumps will continue to operate during Care and Maintenance.
-These water management features collect runoff and groundwater that may have come in contact with the waste rock and ore stockpiles.
-The water collected will continue to be dewatered to the TIA at Doris.
+The Sedimentation Pond, PCP, CWP and groundwater interceptor sumps will continue to operate during Care & Maintenance.
+This water management infrastructure collects runoff and groundwater that may have come in contact with the waste rock and ore stockpiles.
+The water collected will continue to be transported to the non-saline section of the TIA at Doris.

-Various containment sumps that capture runoff or accumulation in containment berms will continue to be dewatered during Care and Maintenance.
+Various containment sumps that capture runoff or accumulation in containment berms will continue to be dewatered during Care & Maintenance.
 Water that meets the authorized discharge criteria will be discharged to tundra at an approved location.
-Water that does not meet discharge criteria will be transported to the TIA at Doris.
+Water that does not meet discharge criteria will be transported to the non-saline section of the TIA at Doris.

-Quarry water accumulation in any of the quarries will be managed the same as in operations.
+Quarry water accumulation in any of the quarries will be managed the same as during operation.
 Sampling will be conducted and if water from the quarry meets the authorized discharge criteria it will be dewatered to the tundra.
 Care will be taken during dewatering to not disturb settled solids in the bottom of the sump and pumping of the sump will only take place when conditions are suitable.
 Water will not be discharged to fish frequented waters and the pump discharge will be positioned in a manner that minimizes erosion and siltation of the area downstream of the discharge.
-Water that does not meet the authorized discharge criteria will be transported to the TIA at Doris.
-During Care and Maintenance activities will be in accordance with the Quarry Management Plan (Agnico Eagle 2022b).
+Water that does not meet the authorized discharge criteria will be transported to the non-saline section of the TIA at Doris.
+During Care & Maintenance activities will be in accordance with the Quarry Management Plan.

-Excess brine water that is used as a lubricant for drilling, as a means of cleaning off the face and walls for geological mapping, and for dust suppression in the underground mine will be pumped to a settling sump and recycled as per the Groundwater Management Plan (Agnico Eagle 2022a).
+Excess brine water that is used as a lubricant for drilling, as a means of cleaning off the face and walls for geological mapping, and for dust suppression in the underground mine will be pumped to a settling sump and recycled as per the Groundwater Management Plan.